Explore the opportunities available for students to learn more and audition for the Greatbatch School of Music at Houghton College.

 - Be prepared to play any major scale, if requested.

-- Sight-read one or two short excerpts provided by the instrumental faculty in the audition, if requested.
+- Sight-read short excerpts provided by the instrumental faculty in the audition, if requested.

 Students interested in organ may audition on either organ or piano, depending on which will best demonstrate the student's abilities.
 If auditioning on piano, requirements for piano majors should be followed.